 The dynamics of learning has changed over the last two decades.
 Since its introduction back in the 1990s, the Learning Management System (LMS) has become one of the most advanced ways of teaching and learning.
 A Learning Management System is an application designed for the administration, documentation, tracking, reporting, and delivery of educational courses, training programs, or learning and development programs.
 An LMS makes up the largest segment of the learning system market.

+Each year, we can observe changes in the trends in learning solutions.
+New ones emerge while some of the old die out.
+YOu can read about the 2021 trends in the post EdTech Trends To Watch In 2021.
 Canvas LMS by Instructure Inc. is the most popular among all LMS.
 Today, you will learn a detailed and comprehensive analysis of Canvas LMS and its pros and cons.

 Let’s have a quick overview of the Canvas LMS.